Cyber insurance requirements for Microsoft 365

 Does MFA lower cyber insurance premiums?

 Insurers treat MFA as a baseline, often a condition of coverage, especially for email, remote access, and admin accounts.
 Showing broad, enforced MFA can affect eligibility and pricing.
-Siemserva shows exactly where MFA is enforced and where it is not, through its Conditional Access evaluation.
+Senserva shows exactly where MFA is enforced and where it is not, through its Conditional Access evaluation.

-Is Siemserva cyber insurance?
+Is Senserva cyber insurance?

-No. Siemserva is a Microsoft 365 security posture tool, not an insurer or a broker.
+No. Senserva is a Microsoft 365 security posture tool, not an insurer or a broker.
 It helps you meet and prove the technical controls insurers ask about, and it is not a substitute for an EDR product, backups, or a policy.

 See where you stand before you apply

-Run the demo free, no registration, no access to your tenant.
+Get going.
+No registration, no access to your tenant.
 Then register free to scan your own.

-Download and go, free
+Download and go